 Where Should a Business Deploy Their Working Capital?

 Once you have access to working capital for your business, you must decide on how to spend that capital in the most strategic way.
-Many business managers who do not have enough experience with working capital deployment fall into tempting traps of spending the money that can jeopardize the business.
+Many business managers who do not have enough experience with working capital deployment fall into tempting traps of spending money that can jeopardize the business.
 To avoid this, it is best to familiarize yourself with the correct ways to use or deploy your working capital into the business.

 Most of the new businesses have specific priorities on which they want to focus on, while the more established ones have different priorities.
 However, for working capital deployment, there are two fundamental areas of concern for companies in the early phase of operations to consider, whether it is the product or service or the sales revenue:

 The product or the service that you are selling is, of course, the backbone of your business.
 In order to have a profitable business, you must spend time and resources on developing your product to the fullest.
 For already existing products, you may want to tweak it or add some additional features.
-There are many aspects of product or service which a business can consider for deploying their working capital on.
+There are many aspects of product or service which a business can consider for deploying their working capital.
 These are:

 - Market research